roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 2-0 win

 Yeah, one more win and possibily top 8!
-But I look at the standings and I&'m last among the 5-2s :( Boo!
+But I look at the standings and I'm last among the 5-2s :( Boo!
 21th place, too far away.
 If I win the last round I make top 16 and win three packs.
 Lose, and I probably still get one pack.
-Then, it&'s practically &#8220;no bearning&#8221; for me now, I get at least one pack either way.
+Then, it's practically &#8220;no bearning&#8221; for me now, I get at least one pack either way.
 (Yes, this story does not end in a top eight finish, I apologize.)

 So I slack off in round 8.
 In a matchup where I need to slack off the least &#8211; pickles.